adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     appTitle: XYZ-AEM Code Repository
     # version to be set for all pom
     version: 1.0.0-SNAPSHOT
-  # information about projects
+  # information about projects (expects an array of project information)
+  # NOTE : For multiple projects create separate copies of the info section for each project
   projects:
-    - # absolute path to the project folder
+    - # absolute path to the XYZ project folder
       projectPath: /Users/{username}/some/path/to/xyz-aem
       # Array of relative path(s) (w.r.t. the project folder) to the existing content package(s) that needs to be restructured.
       # NOTE : only content packages are expected here, NOT bundle/jar artifacts